Regions Bank Review

 Regions Money Market Accounts

-Regions bank offers a couple of different money market account options:
+Regions Bank offers a couple of different money market account options:

 Money Market Account

-Regions’ Money Market account is a straightforward option that comes with a $12 monthly fee.
+Regions’ Money Market account is a straightforward option with a $12 monthly fee.
 There’s an opening deposit requirement of $100, and to get around the monthly fee, you’ll need a daily balance of $2,500 or more.

 Premium Money Market